 This courage of conviction was hard-won, but partially driven by an encounter with legendary ‘80s R&B singer Teena Marie, who would become Adrian’s mentor and 'fairy godmother.'
 “After that, everything went out the door and I knew I wanted to perform.
 Spiritually, she planted the seed.”

 Determined to sing his way out of a life of poverty, Adrian eventually moved to Los Angeles, where life became increasingly complex.
 Although Adrian spent every minute working as a bartender and go-go dancer, singing in cover bands, and schmoozing, he led a double life.

 Unbeknownst to his friends and colleagues, Adrian was homeless for 2.5 years, living in his car beneath the famed Hollywood sign and showering at the gym.
 Although he never told his family, Adrian’s grandmother had a sense that something was amiss and would beg him to come home to the East Coast.
 But Adrian never gave up; he penned songs while sleeping in the backseat, staring down at the lights of Los Angeles.

 After several successful years singing Top 40 covers and standards across the country, Adrian decided to focus on his own music, writing and arranging dozens of songs.
-Adrian recently performed during a two month residency series at the inaugural US multimedia exhibition The Velvet Underground Experience in New York City.
-Having just rocked the stage at South By Southwest on March 13th at Maggie Mae’s, Adrian will perform in Los Angeles on May 9th in Hollywood, CA.
+Adrian recently performed during a two-month residency series at the inaugural US multimedia exhibition The Velvet Underground Experience in New York City.